mweel1/usa_high_level/civil-agencies/us-social-security/index.md

 ### Public Social Security Officers

-- Transitioning them to mental institutions based on federal and local laws.
+- Transitioning them to mental institutions based on federal and local laws with the help of DOJ.
 - Use DOJ provided police applications to call the police.
 - Provide funding for people in need.
 - Create and manage social security profile for the social security system to document their interactions.
 - Provide protection for Social Service agents based on a destressed individuals actions (bear spray permits, etc).

+### On-Call Social Security Profile Setup Agents

+- Goto peoples houses with portable equipment to manage the personal profile startup process.

 ### On-Line Social Security Officers